mindspore-ai/docs/tutorials/lite/source_en/use/build.md

 │   └── include # Header files of inference framework
 ```

-### Training Output Description

-Currently, MindSpore ToD (Train on Device) is not supported on Windows.
+> Currently, MindSpore Lite is not supported on Windows.